 During its first ring passage on 5 November 2002 Galileo had a close flyby of 100-km Amalthea at a closest approach distance of 244 km from the moon's center.
-Because the Amalthea gossamer ring is believed to be maintained by collisional ejecta from Amalthea itself, an increased dust impact rate is to be expected in the close vicinity of this moon.
-Galileo detected ejecta dust clouds within the Hill spheres of all four Galilean moons, but outside the Hill spheres there was no noticeable enhancement (Krüger et al., 1999c, 2003).
-Taking the recently determined mass of Amalthea (Anderson et al., 2005), its Hill radius is $r{\text{Hill}} = 130 \text{ km}$ , only slightly larger than the moon itself.
-Thus a spike in the dust flux was not expected, and is not apparent in the $\sim$ 40-second period that Galileo was within 500 km of Amalthea.
-Determining the role of Amalthea as both a source and sink for gossamer ring dust grains requires detailed physical models of i) the interplanetary impactor population and ii) ring particle dynamics.
+Because the Amalthea gossamer ring is believed to be maintained by collisional ejecta from Amalthea itself, an increased dust impact rate is to be expected in the close vicinity of this moon: Galileo detected ejecta dust clouds within the Hill spheres of all four Galilean moons, but outside the Hill spheres there was no noticeable enhancement (Krüger et al., 1999c; Krüger et al., 2003).
+Taking the recently determined mass of Amalthea (Anderson et al., 2005), its Hill radius is $r{\rm Hill}$ = 130 km, only slightly larger than the moon itself.
+Thus, Galileo did not cross Amalthea's Hill sphere.
+A spike in the dust flux was not expected, and is not apparent in the ~40-s period when

+Galileo was within 500 km of Amalthea.
+Determining the role of Amalthea as both a source and sink for gossamer ring dust grains requires detailed physical models of (i) the interplanetary impactor population and (ii) ring particle dynamics.
 This primarily theoretical task is beyond the scope of the current paper.

-3.2 Grain Impact Direction
+3.2.
+Grain impact direction

-Images of the gossamer rings taken with Galileo and Earth-based telescopes imply that the orbits of the ring particles have very low inclinations with respect to Jupiter's equatorial plane below 1.5°, and that the majority of the grains move on low-eccentric or even circular orbits (de Pater et al., 1999; Ockert-Bell et al., 1999; Burns et al., 1999).
-In order to calculate the impact direction of the measured ring particles onto the sensor target and the corresponding effective sensor area for these grains, we assumed that the particles orbit Jupiter on circular prograde trajectories with effectively zero inclination
+Images of the gossamer rings taken with Galileo and Earthbased telescopes imply that the orbits of the ring particles have very low inclinations with respect to Jupiter's equatorial plane below 1.5°, and that the majority of the grains move on low-eccentric or even circular orbits (de Pater et al., 1999; Ockert-Bell et al., 1999; Burns et al., 1999).
+In order to calculate the impact direction of the measured ring particles onto the sensor target and the corresponding effective sensor area for these grains, we assumed that the particles orbit Jupiter on circular prograde trajectories with effectively zero inclination.

 The only additional parameters necessary are the spacecraft trajectory (state vectors) and spacecraft orientation.
-The spacecraft trajectory is shown in Figures 1 and 2, and the spacecraft orientation is constrained by the fact that the antenna pointed within $3^{\circ}$ of the Earth direction during both passages of Galileo through the gossamer rings.
+The spacecraft trajectory is shown in Figs. 1 and 2, and the spacecraft orientation is constrained by the fact that the antenna pointed within 3° of the Earth direction during both passages of Galileo through the gossamer rings.